mozyn/mozyn/README.md

 ![](https://github.com/mozyn/mozyn/blob/main/cyberpunk-night-city.gif)
-### Buidling a city of knowledge, one line at a time.
+### Building a city of knowledge, one line at a time.
 Welcome! 👋